MWATelescope/mwa_hyperbeam/README.md

 Below is a table comparing other implementations of the FEE beam code.
 All benchmarks were done with unique azimuth and zenith angle directions, and all on the same system.
 The CPU is a Ryzen 9 3900X, which has 12 cores and SMT (24 threads).
+The CUDA benchmarks uses an NVIDIA GeForce RTX 2070.
 All benchmarks were done in serial, unless indicated by "parallel".
 Python times were taken by running `time.time()` before and after the calculations.
 Memory usage is measured by running `time -v` on the command (not the `time` associated with your shell; this is usually at `/usr/bin/time`).

 | Code             | Number of directions | Duration | Max. memory usage |
 |:-----------------|---------------------:|---------:|------------------:|